SerenaFeng/SerenaFeng.github.io/_posts/2019-04-15-istio-sidecar-injector-webhook.md

 ```

 The `patchCertLoop` workflow is shown below, it is immature, the knowledge of `client-go` relevant
-needs to be enriched or even corrected.
+needs to be enriched or maybe corrected.

 ```gotemplate
 func patchCertLoop(stopCh <-chan struct{}) error {